Is a Correction Looming Ahead for Viavi Solutions Inc. (VIAV)

 VIAV’s Market Performance

-VIAV stocks went up by 3.38% for the week, with a monthly jump of 1.12% and a quarterly performance of 6.15%, while its annual performance rate touched 43.12%.
-The volatility ratio for the week stands at 1.66% while the volatility levels for the past 30 days are set at 2.39% for Viavi Solutions Inc..
-The simple moving average for the period of the last 20 days is 0.57% for VIAV stocks with a simple moving average of 15.15% for the last 200 days.
+VIAV stocks went up by 3.21% for the week, with a monthly drop of -1.26% and a quarterly performance of 3.93%, while its annual performance rate touched 35.96%.
+The volatility ratio for the week stands at 1.50% while the volatility levels for the past 30 days are set at 2.23% for Viavi Solutions Inc..
+The simple moving average for the period of the last 20 days is 1.78% for VIAV stocks with a simple moving average of 15.82% for the last 200 days.

 Analysts’ Opinion of VIAV